Frantz Fanon: Influences

-Fanon was influenced by a variety of thinkers and intellectual traditions including Jean-Paul Sartre, Jacques Lacan, Négritude and Marxism.
+Fanon was influenced by a variety of thinkers, including Jean-Paul Sartre and Jacques Lacan, and the intellectual traditions of Marxism and Négritude.
+Aimé Césaire, a leader of the Négritude movement, was a particularly significant influence.

-Aimé Césaire was a particularly significant influence in Fanon's life.
-Césaire, a leader of the Négritude movement, was teacher and mentor to Fanon on the island of Martinique.
-Fanon was first introduced to Négritude during his lycée days in Martinique when Césaire coined the term and presented his ideas in Tropiques, the journal that he edited with Suzanne Césaire, his wife, in addition to his now classic Cahier d'un retour au pays natal (Journal of a Homecoming).
+Césaire was a mentor to Fanon on the island of Martinique, where he was first introduced to Négritude during his lycée days on the island.
+Césaire coined the term and presented his ideas in Tropiques, the journal that he edited with his wife, Suzanne Césaire, in addition to in his now classic Cahier d'un retour au pays natal ("Journal of a Homecoming").
 Fanon referred to Césaire's writings in his own work.
-He quoted, for example, his teacher at length in "The Lived Experience of the Black Man", a heavily anthologized essay from Black Skins, White Masks.
+For example, he quoted Césaire at length in "The Lived Experience of the Black Man", a heavily anthologized essay from Black Skins, White Masks.

 Legacy

 Fanon has had an influence on anti-colonial and national liberation movements.
-In particular, Les damnés de la terre was a major influence on the work of revolutionary leaders such as Ali Shariati in Iran, Steve Biko in South Africa, Malcolm X in the United States and Ernesto Che Guevara in Cuba.
+In particular, Les damnés de la terre was a major influence on the work of revolutionary leaders such as Ali Shariati in Iran, Steve Biko in South Africa, Amílcar Cabral in Guinea-Bissau and Ernesto Che Guevara in Cuba.
 Of these, only Guevara was primarily concerned with Fanon's theories on violence; for Shariati and Biko the main interest in Fanon was "the new man" and "black consciousness" respectively.

-With regard to the American liberation struggle more commonly known as The Black Power Movement, Fanon's work was especially influential.
+For the American liberation struggle known as the Black Power movement, Fanon's work was especially influential.
 His book Wretched of the Earth is quoted directly in the preface of Stokely Carmichael (Kwame Ture) and Charles Hamilton's book, Black Power: The Politics of Liberation which was published in 1967, shortly after Carmichael left the Student Nonviolent Coordinating Committee (SNCC).
-In addition, Carmichael and Hamilton include much of Fanon's theory on Colonialism in their work, beginning by framing the situation of former slaves in America as a colony situated inside a nation.
+Carmichael and Hamilton include much of Fanon's theory on colonialism in their work, beginning by framing the situation of former slaves in America as a colony situated inside a nation.
 "To put it another way, there is no "American dilemma" because black people in this country form a colony, and it is not in the interest of the colonial power to liberate them".

 Another example is the indictment of the black middle class or what Fanon called the "colonized intellectual" as the indoctrinated followers of the colonial power.
 Fanon states, "The native intellectual has clothed his aggressiveness in his barely veiled desire to assimilate himself to the colonial world".
 A third example is the idea that the natives (African Americans) should be constructing new social systems rather than participating in the systems created by the settler population.
 Ture and Hamilton contend that "black people should create rather than imitate".

-Banner outside the Minneapolis Police Department fourth precinct following the officer-involved shooting of Jamar Clark on November 15, 2015.
+A banner outside the Minneapolis Police Department fourth precinct following the officer-involved shooting of Jamar Clark in November 2015.